-COVID caught while at his stay at the hospital.
+COVID caught while his stay at the hospital.

 I’m a big Christmas person.
-It’s my favorite holiday.
+It’s my favorite, favorite holiday.
 And this year, it was empty.

-Christmas rolled in with the usual fanfare and the plastic happiness it brings.
+Christmas rolled around without the usual fanfare and the plastic happiness it brings.

 The Pandemic had done its tool and my father’s death had brought in an emptiness.

-I took my vacation early this Christmas season and kept the couch down, watching some old black and white movies.
+I took my vacation early this Christmas season and kept the couch down watching some old black & white movies.

 My brain was not into it.

-Loss of people I thought were friends.
-Loss of close friends to COVID.
+Loss of people you thought were your friends.
+Loss of people that were your friends.
 Loss of family.
-Loss of innocence in some ways…
+Loss of innocence…

 What did I learn?

-How to cook basmati rice to perfection and be careful as to whom you trust…
+How to cook basmati rice to perfection and not trust to ones you think you should.